ianireandola/BetMe/README.md

   4.1.
 Register yourself

   4.2.
-Access with the following credentials:
+Or access with the following credentials:

     User: user